up-for-grabs/up-for-grabs.net/README.md

 ## Contributing

-If you would like to get involved with the project, the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file is worth reading, as it contains:
+If you would like to get involved with the project, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file as it contains:

  - instructions about getting your environment setup
  - guidance for testing locally